Amtrak Borealis title card

 If you decide that the Empire Builder is a better option for travel between Chicago and St. Paul in coach class, it doesn’t matter whether you book train 7, 27, 8, or 28.
 Between these stops, all of these cars operate as one train.
 I recommend choosing the cheapest seat available.

-Please refer to my article about trains with multiple train numbers for more information.
+For more information, please refer to my article about trains with multiple train numbers.

 Amtrak Borealis printable schedule